Indeed, the image shows the first Sunderland Echo that come off the printing press.

 One Newspaper Dominates Sunderland Now

 The Sunderland Echo indeed became the town’s sole newspaper from 1914.
 Obviously, over the years, the Echo offices became bigger and more modern.
-Obviously, during the Second World War, Sunderland came under intense bombing.
+During the Second World War, Sunderland came under intense bombing.
 However, the Sunderland Echo Building suffered no damage.
-But, due to a national paper shortage, the paper had to change from a large broadsheet to a tabloid format.
+But, due to a national paper shortage in the war, the paper had to change from a large broadsheet to a tabloid format.

 Rapid expansion was occurring until the company was took over by current owners Johnston Press in July 1999.
 In fact, the Sunderland Echo is the award winning evening newspaper for Sunderland and East Durham.
-Indeed, it serves a population of about 400,000.
-Currently, the Sunderland Echo publishes two editions a day and a Football Echo** on Saturday.
-Moreover, it has a current daily circulation** of around 54,299.
+It serves a population of about 400,000.
+Currently, the Sunderland Echo publishes two editions a day and a Football Echo** on Saturdays which has a current daily circulation** of around 54,299.

 Sunderland Echo Online